nikic/nikic.github.com/_posts/2011-12-12-How-big-are-PHP-arrays-really-Hint-BIG.markdown

 -----------------

-And this is quite logical - the union only stores the value itself, but PHP obviously also needs to store it's type and some garbage collection information.
+And this is quite logical - the union only stores the value itself, but PHP obviously also needs to store its type and some garbage collection information.
 The structure holding this information is called a `zval` and you may have already have heard of it.
 For more information on why PHP needs it I'd recommend to read [an article by Sara Golemon][5].
 Anyways, this struct is [defined as follows][10]: